spacemaus/postvox/Protocol.md

 updatedAt   | Timestamp (ms) | The timestamp of when the message was last updated (set to `createdAt` if the message was never updated).
 Does not include the time when messages were posted to the message.
 [deletedAt] | Timestamp (ms) | The timestamp of when the message was deleted.
-Unset if the message has not been deleted. sig         | String | The Base64 encoded signature (see [Authentication](#2-authentication-and-encryption)).
+Unset if the message has not been deleted. sig         | String | The Base64 encoded signature (see [Authentication](#2-authentication-and-encryption)). syncedAt    | Timestamp (ms) | The timestamp at which the interchange server received the message. seq         | int | The sequence number assigned by the interchange server.
+This number increments by 1 for every message posted to a single source.
+That is, `vox://spacemaus` will have a list of messages with `seq` numbers of `[1, 2, 3, ...]`, and `vox://landcatt` will have its own list of messages with `seq` numbers of `[1, 2, 3, ...]`.
+Clients can fetch missing messages by filling in the gaps in the list.

 #### `sig` fields